Martmists-GH/command_parser/README.md

             }

             // It's possible to create a tree of commands as well
-            // These are attempted in the same order as they are added argument("float1", FloatArgumentType.float()) { float1 ->
+            // These are traversed in the same order as they are added
+            // The first command that matches is executed and the rest are ignored argument("float1", FloatArgumentType.float()) { float1 ->
                 argument("float2", FloatArgumentType.float()) { float2 ->
                     action {